-SEIV provides services in mechanical engineering on the entire product development chain : advise, design, development, realization, control, integration, assistance and maintenance.
+SEIV provides services in mechanical engineering on the entire product development chain : consulting, design, development, manufacturing, control, integration, assistance and maintenance.

 - machining engineering (Titan, Invar…);

-- welding engineering (for all material and all thickness);
+- welding engineering (for all materials and all thicknesses);

 - vacuum engineering (design, validation, management…);